b01lers/b01lers-ctf-2021/rev/1000words/solve/solve.md

       break
     end

-    -- Gets a strin (character) from an ascii value char = string.char(ichar)
+    -- Gets a string (character) from an ascii value char = string.char(ichar)

     if input_code == 0 then